 Fast forward to 2021 and there are many website builder tools to create your own site, so I decided to try the do-it-yourself method to build two websites — the JanetAttard.com website you’re reading now, and EmailMarketingIdeas.com.
 Having done so, I can tell you that there can be a big difference between “easy” and the actual experience and time required to make your website look and work the way you want.

 It’s not that webhosting companies or WordPress lie about the ease of setting up websites.
 It’s just that “easy” is only true if you want to create a website with no significant changes from the premade designs.

-For instance, I created the mock site in this collection of screenshots to test Constant Contact’s website building tool.
+For instance, I created the mock site in this collection of screenshots to test one website-building tool.
 A click of a button was all I needed to change the background color, and another click of a button changed the picture.
 I was able to add a location map, and easily add pages and change one sample page from three columns of pictures to two by clicking a button.